patricktcoakley/Winnie/README.md

 # Winnie

-An [INI](https://en.wikipedia.org/wiki/INI_file) parsing library loosely based on [ConfigParser](https://docs.python.org/3/library/configparser.html) for Swift.
-Currently supports the general featureset of ConfigParser with [#roadmap](more features planned in the future).
+An [INI](https://en.wikipedia.org/wiki/INI_file)/config file parsing library inpsired by [ConfigParser](https://docs.python.org/3/library/configparser.html) for Swift.
+Currently supports the general featureset of ConfigParser with [more features planned in the future](#roadmap).

 ## Usage